I am an Associate Research Professor (Investigadora titular "A") at the National Autonomous University of Mexico in Mexico City.

 I'm the director of the journal Tlalocan.
 Would you like to publish a text in an indigenous language of Mexico or related languages spoken in neighboring countries?
 If so, please submit your articles to us at tlalocan(at)unam.mx.

-I am a member of the Advisory Circle for the Institute on Collaborative Language Research (CoLang).
-Please follow CoLang 2020 for updates on future CoLang meetings!
+I am a former member of the Advisory Circle for the Institute on Collaborative Language Research (CoLang).
+Please check out the CoLang website for updates on future CoLang meetings!

 I am a co-founder of N-Gen, Next Generation Sonoran Desert Researchers.